 When someone sends MetroGnomo a document or document hash, MetroGnomo returns a timestamp.
 The timestamps’s UUID, MetroTime and description are recorded on a MDL not owned by anyone.
 Although the document’s hash can be included in the timestamp itself, any document storage request (10MB maximum) will utilise MetroGnomo’s publicly accessible central storage to maintain the simplicity of speed of the timestamping MDL.
 The MetroTime is the time at which an event is recorded by a group of peer-to-peer computers holding the MDL, not the time of the event itself.
 The recording is done by ‘broadcasting’ to the receivers.
 If a receiver is not active during a broadcast, the next time it needs to use MetroGnomo it has to update its version of the ledger first.
 A group of dedicated receivers exist to provide constant service.

-MetroGnomo website allows users to observe new ledger entries live – as received on Alderney and elsewhere.
+MetroGnomo website allows users to observe new ledger entries live – as received.
 The files held on MetroGnomo’s publicly accessible central storage are linked to ledger entries, and can be downloaded using the “Retrieve File” tool.
 In future these files may be held on a separate content chain.

 MetroGnomo has been designed to be fast and ‘light’ in computing terms.
 Users of MetroGnomo benefit by impartial issuance of timing information and guaranteed non-collision of IDs.
 This in turn, facilitates coordination, cooperation, integration and resolution of some disputes.
 The public broadcast of information from MetroGnomo to a MDL is a means of proving timestamp and UUID validity through alternate channels.
 This assures users, through retrospective analysis of the full dataset, that the MetroGnomo mechanism has not been corrupted.